-You can find the most beautiful temples in Egypt, a country that is famous for its huge ancient structures in the entire world.
-Egypt’s first ancient temples were built in the form of straw huts in the mid-fourth millennium BC.
+You can find the most beautiful temples in Egypt, in a country that is famous for its huge ancient structures in the entire world.
+Egypt ancient temples were built in the form of straw huts in the mid-fourth millennium BC.
 The last construction was on an Egyptian temple in Philae, which ceased to be used in the sixth century AD.

 Medinet Habu Temple